top of page

 (5) Optimize investment and capital expenditures

-What impact does ESG have on the performance of your company in the cannabis sector?
+What impact does ESG have on your company's performance in the cannabis sector?

 More so than in any other area, companies in the sector are under particular scrutiny from regulators.
 Not only are they required to be exemplary, but it is essential to anticipate what will become tomorrow's standard to respect.

 How to reduce environmental impact by setting targets.
-To implement increase share of renewable energy and limit pollutant emissions.
-To set recycling systems to avoid lack of resource, or optimise the use of limited resources
+To implement an increased share of renewable energy and limit pollutant emissions.
+To develop recycling systems to avoid a lack of resources or optimise the use of limited ones

 • Circular water collection systems